-The Authority supplements the mandatory external audit judgements by assessing itself against the good practice elsewhere.
+The Authority supplements the mandatory external audit judgements together with voluntary peer reviews by assessing itself against the good practice elsewhere.
 This, together with the Authority's own performance management framework, provides the evidence needed to ensure a culture of continuous performance improvement.

 Inherent within the review of internal control arrangements is the need to assess the extent of compliance with statutory requirements and the Authority's rules and regulations, which includes not only its Financial and Contract Procedure Rules but also its Scheme of Delegation, and Codes of Conduct.
-In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and evaluate the effectiveness of risk management, control and governance processes, taking into account public sector internal auditing standards or guidance..
+In addition, the Head of Internal Audit is required to produce an Annual Report and provide opinion on the effectiveness of the authority's Audit and Standards Committee and evaluate the effectiveness of risk management, control and governance processes, and taking into account public sector internal auditing standards or guidance.

 Fylde Borough Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The Corporate Governance Group, which comprises the Chief Executive, Section 151 Officer, Monitoring Officer, Head of Governance and the Head of Internal Audit, has been given the responsibility to annually review the corporate governance framework and to report to Audit and Standards Committee on the adequacy and effectiveness of the Code and the extent of compliance with it.
+The Corporate Governance Group, which comprises the Monitoring Officer and Director of Resources, Section 151 Officer, Head of Governance and the Head of Internal Audit, has been given the responsibility to annually review the corporate governance framework and to report to Audit and Standards Committee on the adequacy and effectiveness of the Code and the extent of compliance with it.

-The review of effectiveness is informed by the work of the Directors within the Authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.
+The review of effectiveness is informed by the work of the Directors and the respective Heads of Service within the Authority who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.

 The Group also receives assurance statements on an annual basis covering each of the Council's service areas.
-These assurance statements show the extent of compliance within each Directorates service areas are concerned with key corporate procedures designed to embed good governance and internal control.
+These assurance statements show the extent of compliance within each Council's service areas are concerned with key corporate procedures designed to embed good governance and internal control.
 In addition, the group has taken account of external assurance sources including the external auditor's Annual Audit Letter and 'ISA 260 report to those charged with governance'.